 Alpha Kappa Delta Honorary Society at Wellesley College

 Juniors and seniors are eligible for membership as long as they meet the minimum requirements set by the national AKD office and additional requirements set by the Wellesley Sociology Department.
-Individual students who believe they have met the minimum requirements for membership should contact the professor in the department designated to handle AKD matters (currently Professor Joe Swingle is the Department's AKD chapter representative).
+The criteria for membership are:

 - Junior or senior standing.